crowbar/barclamp-crowbar/doc/devguide/devtool-build.md

     # let's install some needed gems next
     sudo gem install json net-http-digest_auth kwalify bundler rake rcov rspec --no-ri --no-rdoc

-    # switch to Ruby 1.9 you need the following (do NOT do this for 1.x dev work!)
+    # For CROWBAR 2 ONLY!  switch to Ruby 1.9 you need the following (do NOT do this for 1.x dev work!)
     sudo update-alternatives --config ruby (to make Ruby 1.9.1 the default. ruby -v will report version 1.9.3) sudo update-alternatives --config gem (to make Gem 1.9 the default, gem -v will report version 1.9) sudo gem install ruby1.9.1-dev builder bluecloth